goxul/goxul.github.io/_posts/2020-3-16-My-GATE-prep-pt1.md

 ---
 layout: post
-title: My GATE Preparation Story - Pt 1
+title: My GATE Preparation Story
 ---

 If this is too long to read, here's the summary: